-digits A span of digits will set the input record length for the named I/O variable.
-This controls the maximum string that will be returned for regular text I/O, and the number of bytes returned for binary I/O. Record length is per-variable; multiple variables may be associated with the same unit, but with different record lengths.

-- A For OUTPUT() the unit will be opened for append access (no-op for INPUT()). - B The unit will be opened for binary access.
+- digits A span of digits will set the input record length for the named I/O variable.
+This controls the maximum string that will be returned for regular text I/O, and the number of bytes returned for binary I/O. Record length is per-variable association; multiple variables may be associated with the same unit, but with different record lengths.
+The default record length for input is 1024; longer lines will be silently truncated. - A For OUTPUT() the unit will be opened for append access (no-op for INPUT()). - B The unit will be opened for binary access.
 On input newline characters have no special meaning; the number of bytes transferred depends on record length (see above).
 On output no newline is appended.
 For terminal devices, all I/O to this unit will be done without special processing for line editing or EOF, while characters which deliver signals (interrupt, kill, suspend) are still processed.
 Units opened on the same terminal device entry operate independently; some can use binary mode, while others operate in text mode. - C Character at a time I/O. A synonym for B,1. - T Terminal mode.
 No newline characters are added on output, and any newline characters are returned on input.
 Terminal mode effects only the referenced unit.
-Terminal mode is useful for outputting prompts in interactive programs. - Q Quiet mode.
+Terminal mode is useful for outputting prompts in interactive programs.

+- Q Quiet mode.
 Turns off input echo on terminals.
 Effects only input from this unit. - U Update mode.
-The unit is opened for both input and output. - W Unbuffered writes.
-Each output variable assignment causes an I/O transfer to occur, rather than collecting the data in a buffer for efficiency.
+The unit is opened for both input and output.
+Here is how to associate a variable for I/O in both directions: